ssumachai/CS170/Assignment #2 - Machine Learning/README.md

 ## Phase 1 - Implementing the Search Algorithms

 In this part of the project, we needed to implement two search methods: Forward Selection and Backwards Elimination.
-Our algoritm would be greedy in nature, and select (at the moment), whichever child has the highest accuracy.
+Our algorithm would be greedy in nature, and select (at the moment), whichever child has the highest accuracy.

-The immediate issue at the moment is, how do we test that the algorithm works, if we don't have a way of testing the data and determining itss true accuracy?
+The immediate issue at the moment is, how do we test that the algorithm works, if we don't have a way of testing the data and determining its true accuracy?
 Well, we just use random numbers for now.

 ### Setup

-In order to get this project flowing, we needed to first setup the program to accept our user input, and set up the program with all the information it needs to run properly.
-During this time, we setup an arbitrary board with a number of features.
+In order to get this project flowing, we needed to first set up the program to accept our user input, and set up the program with all the information it needs to run properly.
+During this time, we set up an arbitrary board with a number of features.
 We then prompt the user to indicate whether they want to use Forward Selection or Backwards Elimination

 ### `class problem`